Start Scuba Diving: A Beginner’s Complete Guide

 What Gear Do You Need?

 For your course, you can rent all the necessary equipment.
 However, it’s worth investing in a few personal items early on.
-I suugest to start with:
+I suggest to start with:

 - Mask and snorkel